operator-playground-io/Istio-operator-tile/cover.md

 In this tutorial,we are going to cover following topics:

-1. Install Grafana Operator and verify its successful installation.
+1. Install Istio Operator and verify its successful installation.
-2. Create Grafana Instance and verify status of pods and services.
+2. Create Istio Instance and verify status of pods and services.
-3. Monitoring a DB or any server using Prometheus and Grafana Operators.
+3. How to create Istio service mesh.
-4. How to access Grafana dashboard to visualize the different metrics.
+4. How to create Remote member cluster.
 5. Cleanup Operator.